 Tait Johnson is an architect and architectural historian with a primary research focus on the history and theory of modern architecture and materiality in the twentieth century, specifically concerned with the image and instrumentality of aluminum in architecture.
-For the 2018-19 academic year, he teaches: 1) Modern and Contemporary Architecture – an architectural history survey and discussion course; 2) Architecture of the United States - a course exploring the history of architecture in the United States from 1650 to the present; 3) Architectural Design & Performance - a studio for fourth year students focused on building performance.
+For the 2020-21 academic year, he teaches: 1) Modern and Contemporary Architecture – an architectural history survey and discussion course; 2) Architecture of the United States - a course exploring the history of architecture in the United States from 1650 to the present; 3) Architectural Design & Performance - a studio for fourth year students focused on building performance.
 In addition, Johnson has taught Architectural Theory for graduate students, graduate/undergraduate architecture studios and Design and Construction Futures – a course exploring futurist architecture and construction practice.

 The majority of Johnson's work in professional practice has been in the hospitality sector, designing hotels, theaters, and resort facilities/amenities in the Midwest and Southeastern United States.
 His architectural journey began by apprenticing with A. Richard Williams, FAIA, after which he became a partner and licensed architect in the small Midwestern firm General Design.
 In this firm he has practiced for over 20 years.

-Doctor of Philosophy, Architectural History and Theory, University of Illinois at Urbana-Champaign, 2017.
+Doctor of Philosophy - History and Theory of Architecture, University of Illinois at Urbana-Champaign, 2017.

 Master of Education - Higher Education, Harvard University, 2010.